Covid 19 coronavirus: Passenger critical, 16 Kiwis 'trapped' on Greg Mortimer ship

 The New Zealanders on the Greg Mortimer cruise have been contacting each other via email.

-In a statement to NZME, the Ministry of Foreign Affairs and Trade said it was helping "16 New Zealanders on board".
+In a statement to NZME, the Ministry of Foreign Affairs and Trade said it was helping the "16 New Zealanders on board".

 As of 4pm yesterday, the ministry had "no information to suggest any New Zealander on board is unwell with Covid-19".

-It said travel advice on SafeTravel was updated on March 11 "advising those who were going on a cruise to reconsider plans due to the Covid-19 pandemic".
+It said advice on SafeTravel was updated on March 11 "advising those who were going on a cruise to reconsider plans due to the Covid-19 pandemic".

 "This advice has subsequently upgraded to warning New Zealanders against all overseas travel."